oliviawestmacottssw/SSW.Rules.Content/rules/schema---do-you-use-separate-lookup-tables-rather-than-one-large-lookup-table-for-your-lookup-data/rule.md

 If I want to enforce referential integrity so I can only enter the correct type for my lookup table, then I would need to resort to triggers or a (fallible) coded data tier.

+​
-Advantage: You can add new columns specific to each lookup table
+​​Advantage: You can add new columns specific to each lookup table

-For example, if a Lookup table (e.g. CustomerType) has an associated value (e.g. the field MaximumDebtAmount), we don't need to add a field that is irrelevant to all the other lookup tables.
-We can just add it to the individual lookup table.
+​​​For example, if a Lookup table (e.g. CustomerType) has an associated value (e.g. the field MaximumDebtAmount), we don't need to add a field that is irrelevant to all the other lookup tables.
+We can just add it to the individual lookup table.​

-Disadvantage: Multiple tables make maintenance slightly more difficult, especially when making changes directly via Management Studio
+​​Disadvantage: Multiple tables make maintenance slightly more difficult, especially when making changes directly via Management Studio

-It is simpler to Administer one table than multiple tables, but you can reduce this problem with a good Generic Administration Page UI.
+​It is simpler to Administer one table than multiple tables, but you can reduce this problem with a good Generic Administration Page UI.
+​
+​

+​